 How to Apply for Jobs With the FBI

-There is a very thorough and elaborate screening process for all FBI employees, given the sensitive information they may be exposed to.
-It is particularly stringent for FBI Agents.
+There is a very thorough screening process for all FBI employees, given the sensitive information they may be exposed to.
+It is particularly stringent for FBI special agents.
 The process follows a prescribed sequence of screening mechanisms:

 - Candidates submit an online application that includes their resume which enables the FBI to determine basic eligibility.